Outputs from Research

 Q. What is a Research Output?

 A research output is the product of research.
 An underpinning principle of the REF is that all forms of research output will be assessed on a fair and equal basis.
-You can access the full list of eligible output types
+Sub-panels will not regard any particular form of output as of greater or lesser quality than another per se.
+You can access the full list of eligible output types here.

 Q. When is the next Research Excellence Framework?

-Q. Why am I being contacted now, if we don’t know the shape of a future assessment?
+Q. Why am I being contacted now, if we don't know the final details for a future assessment?

-It is also important for us to understand the quality of research being produced at Edinburgh Napier University and to introduce support mechanisms that will enhance the quality of the research conducted, regardless of external assessment frameworks.
+Furthermore, regardless of any external assessment frameworks, it is also important for us to understand the quality of research being produced at Edinburgh Napier University and to introduce support mechanisms that will enhance the quality of the research conducted.
 This is of benefit to the University and to you and your career development.

 Q. I haven’t produced any REF-eligible outputs as yet, what should I do?

-We appreciate that not all identified staff will have produced REF eligible outputs this early on in the new REF cycle.
+We recognise that not everyone contacted this year will have produced a REF-eligible output so early on in a new REF cycle.
 If this is the case, you can respond with a nil return and you may be contacted again in a future annual review.

-Q. I am unfamiliar with the REF criteria, and I do not feel well-enough equipped to provide a score for my output/s, what should I do?
+Q. I am unfamiliar with the REF criteria, and I do not feel well-enough equipped to provide a score or qualitative statement for my output/s, what should I do?

 The output self-scoring field is optional.
 We appreciate that some staff may not be familiar with the criteria and are therefore unable to provide a reliable score.

-The REF team will be working with Schools to develop a programme of REF awareness and output quality enhancement which will aim to promote understanding of REF criteria and enable staff to score their work in future.
+The REF team has been working with Schools to develop a programme of REF awareness and output quality enhancement which aims to promote understanding of REF criteria and enable staff to score their work in future.
+We aim to deliver quality enhancement training in all Schools by the end of the 2023-24 academic cycle.

-For those staff who do wish to provide a score, please refer to the REF output criteria (please see definitions above).
+For those staff who do wish to provide a score and commentary, please refer specifically to the REF main panel output criteria:

 Q. Can I refer to Journal impact factors or other metrics as a basis of Output quality?